contagon/handbook/2022-08/22-providing-for-temporal-needs.md

 If fast-offering funds are used, the stake president reviews the bills and other expenses before authorizing payment.
 The bishop may not approve a payment for himself or his family.

 When a stake president or members of his immediate or extended family who live in his ward need assistance, he contacts the bishop.
 The bishop follows the same principles and guidelines of Church assistance that he would for any other member.
 However, once the bishop has approved the request, the stake president must submit it to the Area Presidency.
 The stake president and bishop await written approval from a member of the Area Presidency before proceeding with the payment or order.
+(If a district president needs assistance, approval is sought from the mission president rather than the Area Presidency.)

 #### 22.5.1.3 Assistance to Persons Who Are Transient or Homeless